-Did you know that one of the core technologies that drive 5G is ONAP?
+Did you know that one of the core technologies that drives 5G is ONAP?
 Learn more and be guided about ONAP.
 This guide has everything you need to know about ONAP.

 A software-defined network is a network architecture approach that allows programmatic, dynamic, and efficient network configuration.
 This approach moves away from traditional hardware-bound networking and brings in cloud-computing style network management.